Planting Flowers That Attract Bees

 Honey bees, bumble bees and other pollinators benefit from a variety of nectar and pollen sources.
 Each type of flowering plant produces nectar or pollen with different vitamins, minerals etc.

 Even if you can’t be a beekeeper, you can still help the bees.
 Choose a wide variety of flowers that attract bees or butterflies for different parts of your landscape.

 Container gardening can also make a good contribution to nectar and pollen supply.
 City dwellers provide a much needed food supply to urban honey bees.

 Do Wild Flowers Attract Honey Bees?

 Are you into native plants?
 That’s great, they too can be a food source.
 One important consideration is that not all blooming flowers produce pollen or nectar.
-Many plants have a short bloom time.
+And many wild plants have a short bloom time.